Introduction

 | Using Windows PowerShell 5.1 for file generation | BOM/encoding issues |

-| Installing Hugo with Winget without checking version | Old/incorrect build |
+| Installing Hugo with Winget without checking version | Old or incorrect build |

 | Using standard Hugo instead of Extended | SCSS fails |